lucascordeiroaraujo/lucascordeiroaraujo/README.md

 - ⚡ Fun fact: ...
 -->

-Front-End Engineer, 8 years of experience.
+Front-End Engineer, 8 years of experience.<br/>
-Vue.JS, React.JS, Typescript, WordPress
+Vue.JS, React.JS, Typescript, WordPress<br/>
-Graduated in Systems Analysis and Development and Technician in Informatics and Computer Electronics.
+Graduated in Systems Analysis and Development and Technician in Informatics and Computer Electronics.<br/>

 https://www.linkedin.com/in/lucascordeiroaraujo/